AmpersandTarski/documentation/the-language-ampersand/relations.md

 ## Description

 A relation is a set that contains pairs of atoms.
 Over time, pairs can be inserted into or deleted from a relation, for example by a user typing data into an Ampersand application.
-So the contents of a relation are changing over time.
+So the content of a relation is changing over time.

 When discussing relations, an arbitrary relation is referred to as $$r$$, $$s$$, or $$t$$.
 To say that a pair $$(a,b)$$ belongs to a relation $$r$$, we write $$a\ r\ b$$ or alternatively $$(a,b)\in r$$.